 FadeFadeUIElementManage fade transitions of the UIView.

-DisableOtherViewsOnFadeInboolDisable the interactable elements on other views whenever this view becomes visible.
+DisableOtherViewsOnFadeInboolBlocks input on the elements of other views whenever this view becomes visible.
 This is particularly useful for UI navigation with keys when opening a modal or screen on top of another view.
 This will prevent the auto navigation from interacting with the elements behind this view.
+See Input blocking.

 Public Methods